jakkn/nwn-devbase/README.md

 | Stop container | `docker stop CONTAINER` |

 ### Running nwserver in a container
-The next steps are done in the console.

 For the Docker container to access the module, the host directory containing the module must be mounted as a data volume in the container.
 This is a little tricky on OSX and Windows, as Docker runs in a VM and the directory must be shared with the VM.
 Instructions to come, but for now see [docker userguide](http://docs.docker.com/engine/userguide/dockervolumes/).
 The below example specifies a Linux path and launches the *bop-testserver:latest image*.
 The port specifications are necessary as Docker will not initialize UDP by default.

 ```